tymyrddin/blue/source/docs/ipa/lab/wazuh.md

 restraining orders or prosecution.
 While the project is open-source (licensed under GPLv3) and welcomes community contributions, users should note some current limitations.
 Android and iOS support remains limited for non-rooted/jailbroken devices, but we may change that.

----

-## To do asap

-* Cloud deployment scripts for platforms like Hetzner
-* Automation features around certificate management need refinement.

-For further technical details or to contribute to development, visit the [GitHub repository](https://github.com/ninabarzh/ipa-siem-stack).